 This is where penetration hacking comes in handy.
 Penetration testing, or ethical hacking, is used to get access to resources.
 Hackers carry out attacks to uncover security vulnerabilities and assess their strengths.

 In this article, you’ll learn what penetration testing is and why it is used.
 It also highlights the different types and approaches to penetration testing.
 Lastly, the article listed some of the most popular tools used by pen testers.

 Penetration testing (pen testing) includes evaluating an application or infrastructure for vulnerabilities.
 Pen testing identifies numerous vulnerabilities inside the system.
 In addition to this, it also determines what causes these vulnerabilities.

 After identifying system flaws, the process directs you on how you can find and fix them.
 In essence, each detected vulnerability is assigned a specific grade.
 And this is based on which of these companies should prioritise fixing it first.

 Penetration testing is usually required by companies to check their systems for any vulnerabilities.
 In most cases, there isn’t any need for obfuscation.

-However, there are times where black box pen testing is required.
+However, there are times when black box pen testing is required.
 This is a type of testing where security specialists deal with things like firewalls.
 This interferes with testers while they run checks.
 They can block them, but it gets time-consuming.

 To get around these restrictions, the IP address should be changed.
 In this case, a blazing seo proxy can be helpful to do the job.

 A proxy server establishes a TCP connection on behalf of the server.
-It, then, exchanges network packets with that server.
+It then exchanges network packets with that server.
 You will be able to use your local DNS server at the same time and be given a name for each request.
 The site, then, will remember the address where the DNS requests came from.